erenyagami99/task_board/README.md

 # TaskBoard Project

+* Firstly run the command `npm install` for both front-end and back-end directories.

 * This folder contains both server and client side code which can be started locally with command `npm start`.

 * `npm start` command should be run by navigating in to the respective folders seperately.